objectkuan/objectkuan.github.io/_posts/2014-05-08-reusing-linux-device-drivers-in-osv.md

 Anyway, we are sure that a preempt lock is used to protect the free operation.
 If we use an irq lock instead, any interrupt is disabled during the memory operation, then the problem may solve.

-So I implement a lock with both preemption and irq feature, using some funciton from the DDE:
+So I implement a lock with both preemption and irq features, using some functions from the DDE:

 	class irq_preempt_lock_t {
 	private: